Paricipants and supporting institutions:

 25) From November 2021 ongoing into 2022.
 Distributing the book.
 Individual research and artistic work.
 External collaboration with Abalone researchers from Normandie.
 Continuing to develop side-project: “PyroLab”.

 26) March 2022.
 Field work in Fontainebleau.
-Two days excursions to different sites in the forest.
+Three days excursions to different sites in the forest.
 Organized by Professor Boris Valentin and Professor Medard Thiry

 27) 2022.
 October: HK-dir (tidligere DIKU) seminar.
 Presentation.